Localization of generalized Wannier bases implies Chern triviality in non-periodic insulators: Main result

 \section{Main result}

 We can now formulate our main result.

-\begin{thm}[Localization implies Chern triviality] Let $P$ be an orthogonal projection acting on $L^2(\R^2)$, which is an exponentially localized projection in the sense of Definition~\ref{dfn:ELP}.
-Let $\Lattice \subset \R^2$ be a $r$-uniformly discrete set and let $s>5$.
+\begin{thm}[Localization of GWB implies Chern triviality] Let $P$ be an orthogonal projection acting on $L^2(\R^2)$, which is an exponentially localized projection in the sense of Definition~\ref{dfn:ELP}.
+Let $\Lattice \subset \R^2$ be a $r$-uniformly discrete set and let $s>4$.
 Suppose that $P$ admits a generalized Wannier basis $\{\w_{\gamma,a}\}_{\gamma \in \Lattice, 1 \leq a \leq m(\gamma)}$ which is $s$-localized around $\Lattice$, in the sense of Definition~\ref{GWB}.
-Then the Chern marker of $P$ is zero. \end{thm}
+Then the Chern character of $P$ is zero. \end{thm}

-In view of the properties of the localization functions, Theorem~\ref{MainTheorem} clearly holds true also for a projection admitting an exponentially localized GWB.
-Moreover, it is clear that periodicity plays no role in Theorem~\ref{MainTheorem}.
+Notice that periodicity plays no role in Theorem~\ref{MainTheorem}.
+In non-periodic context, one might think that a natural generalization of Bravais lattice is a \emph{Delone set}, which is both $r$-uniformly discrete and $R$-uniformly nowhere sparse$^{\ref{fn:nosparse}}$.
+However, in the proof of the above Theorem only the property of $\mathfrak D$ to be uniformly discrete is used, via the\virg{Generalized Maclaurin--Cauchy test} (Lemma \ref{prop:SeriesToInt}).

 As we have already mentioned in the Introduction, in the periodic context the relation between the localization of Wannier bases and the topology of the Bloch bundle is a well established paradigm \cite{MonacoPanatiPisanteTeufel2018}.
-Inspired by the latter result, we conjecture that the remarkable dichotomic character that pertains to periodic systems is actually a more general phenomenon. \begin{conj}[Localization dichotomy for non-periodic gapped systems] Let $P_0$ be the spectral projection, acting on $L^2(\R^2)$, corresponding to an isolated spectral island $\sigma_0$ of an operator satisfying the hypotheses of Proposition~\ref{prop:GQS}.
-Then there exists a number $s_* \geq 1$ such that the following statements are equivalent: \begin{enumerate}[label=(\alph*),ref=(\alph*)] \item $P_0$ admits a generalized Wannier basis that is {exponentially localized} around a $r$-uniformly discrete set, for some $r >0$. \item $P_0$ admits a generalized Wannier basis that is {$s$-localized, with $s \geq s_*$}, around a $r'$-uniformly discrete set, for some $r' >0$. \item $P_0$ is {Chern trivial} in the sense that its Chern marker $C(P_0)$ exists and is equal to zero. \end{enumerate} \end{conj}
+Inspired by the latter result, we conjecture that the remarkable dichotomic character that pertains to periodic systems is actually a more general phenomenon. \begin{conj}[Localization dichotomy for non-periodic gapped systems] Let $P_0$ be the spectral projection, acting on $L^2(\R^2)$, corresponding to an isolated component $\sigma_0$ of an operator satisfying the hypotheses of Proposition~\ref{prop:GQS}.
+Then there exists a number $s_* \geq 1$ such that the following statements are equivalent: \begin{enumerate}[label=(\alph*),ref=(\alph*)] \item $P_0$ admits a generalized Wannier basis that is {exponentially localized} around a $r$-uniformly discrete set, for some $r >0$. \item $P_0$ admits a generalized Wannier basis that is {$s$-localized, with $s \geq s_*$}, around a $r'$-uniformly discrete set, for some $r' >0$. \item $P_0$ is {Chern trivial} in the sense that its Chern character $C(P_0)$ exists and is equal to zero. \end{enumerate} \end{conj}